 Parents of gambling addict who took own life to receive royal accolades

+Jack Ritchie: Parents of gambling addict who took his own life to receive royal accolades

 Bereaved parents of a young man who took his life after becoming addicted to gambling are set to receive royal accolades at Windsor Castle on Wednesday.